snowtimber/aws-batch-gpu-processing-demo/README.md

 3. Sufficient permissions to create IAM roles, VPC resources, EC2 instances, and AWS Batch resources
 4. Sufficient quota to launch GPU instances (p3, g4dn, or g5 instances)

+## GPU Memory Considerations

+When running GPU-accelerated workloads, it's important to understand the difference between system RAM and GPU VRAM:

+- **System RAM**: This is the memory available to the operating system and applications (e.g., 64GB on an r5.4xlarge)
+- **GPU VRAM**: This is the memory available on the GPU device itself (e.g., 16GB on a T4 GPU in g4dn.4xlarge)

+### Memory Requirements

+Our image processing benchmark requires significant memory, especially for larger image sizes and batch processing.
+Initial testing showed that smaller GPU instances like g4dn.4xlarge (with 16GB VRAM) can run out of memory when processing 4096x4096 images with larger batch sizes.

+To address this, we've updated the template to use larger GPU instances:
+- g4dn.8xlarge (32GB system RAM, same 16GB T4 GPU)
+- g5.8xlarge (32GB system RAM, 24GB A10G GPU)
+- g5.12xlarge (48GB system RAM, 24GB A10G GPU)
+- p3.2xlarge (61GB system RAM, 16GB V100 GPU)

+We've also increased the container resource allocations to match these larger instances:
+- Increased vCPUs from 16 to 32
+- Increased memory from 60GB to 120GB

+These changes ensure that both GPU and CPU jobs have comparable resources for a fair comparison.

 ## Step-by-Step Deployment Instructions

 ### 1. Clone this repository